jewelsjacobs/jewelsjacobs.github.io/source/_posts/2013-05-16-my-two-new-jquery-plugins-and-one-new-node-module.markdown

 I look forward to reading your *next* efforts. :-)
   {% endblockquote %}

-His Caps code worked perfectly but his CSS code has to be changed depending on the sizes of the elements which is not exactly what I wanted to do.
+His caps code worked perfectly but his CSS code has to be changed depending on the sizes of the elements which is not exactly what I wanted to do.
 The Prettify code he references doesn't really do what I want either.

 I made the plugin because I wanted a way to spit out all of the necessary code dynamically without including it in the html file.
-Basically , just create a div, give the function and object and viola.
+B asically , just create a div, give the function and object and viola.
 From what I can tell of the plugin he refers to just formats text in a pre tag.
 You still have to attach the text to the pre tag or generate the pre tag.